Search

 Cost ComparisonRental Car Toll ProgramVisitor Toll Pass (VTP)

-Total SavingsNo savings, often a huge markup.Savings of up to 80% compared to rental company plans.
+Total SavingsNo savings.Savings of up to 80% compared to rental company plans.

 Operated ByThird-party contractor for the rental company.Central Florida Expressway Authority (CFX), a government agency.